2KurvaGaming/Network-V9-exam/notes/Network Topology.md

 🔹 **Physical topology** = the *actual layout* of how they’re linked (like a floor plan with wires drawn in!)

 ---

+### 💡 Quick Recap:

+Logical Topology	Key Feature	Best For

+Bus 🚌	One-at-a-time broadcast	Simple, older networks

+Ring 🔁	Token-passing, no collisions	Controlled environments

+Star/Mesh (modern)	Direct or dynamic paths

+---

+## 💡 Mind Blown Moment:

+👉 A network can be physically a star (wired to a switch), but ***🧠logically a star ⭐ too*** — because the switch sends data directly to the target!

+👉 But if it’s using a hub, it’s ***physically a star ⭐***, but ***🧠logically a bus 🚌 too*** — because data goes to everyone!

+💡  For example, given the different physical network topologies described previously,
+  - If in each case the nodes can send messages to one another, the logical topology is the same.
+  - The different physical implementations — directly connected via a cable - versus - connected to the same switch—achieve the same       logical layout.

+---